 - Compensation for the income you missed while you were unable to work.

-- Money to recognize the physical pain and emotional distress caused by the accident.
+- Money to compensate for physical pain and emotional distress caused by the accident.

-- Compensation if the crash left you with a lasting injury, scarring, or loss of mobility.
+- Compensation if the crash left you with a lasting injury, scarring, or loss of mobility, also referred to as “permanency.”

 - Reimbursement for any personal items destroyed or damaged during the accident, such as a phone, glasses, or clothing.